What Does it Mean to Have 20/20 Vision?

 Aug, 2022 | Vision Problems

-The phrase “20/20 vision” has come to mean clear or perfect vision in the minds of many people.
-That’s why you’ll hear “hindsight is 20/20,” meaning you can see things clearly when looking back at time and events.
-You may have been in a conversation with a friend who happily tells you they had an eye exam and “have 20/20 vision,” indicating that they are proud of their great eyesight.
+The phrase “20/20 vision” is often thought to mean perfect or clear eyesight.
+That’s why people say, “hindsight is 20/20,” meaning you can see things clearly when looking back at events.
+You might have heard a friend proudly say they “have 20/20 vision,” thinking it means they have perfect eyesight.

-So, what exactly does it mean to have 20/20 vision?
+But what does 20/20 vision actually mean?
 If someone has 20/20 vision, does it mean their vision is “perfect”?

 What is 20/20 Vision?